pjdijxhoorn/milestone-project-2/readme.md

 ### Testing User Stories from User Experience (UX) Section

 -   #### First Time Visitor Goals
     1. As a First Time Visitor, I want to know what the site is about and how the site works.
 The expected first time visitors would be (beginning) coaches for fieldhockey.
        I want them to understand that this is a tool for them to use to time players field and bench time.

        1.On the first page there is an explanation what the website does and how to create a players-list 2.On the timer page there is 1 text-blocks to explain the functions on that page.
 For ipad screen size or up there is a second text-block that explains the field, and the drag-able blocks.

-    2. As a First Time Visitor, I want to have no trouble to find all the information and functions of the website therefore I want a clear cut navigation and clear explanations of the functions of the site.
+    2. As a First Time Visitor, I want to have no trouble to find all the information and functions of the website.
+        Therefore, I want a clear cut navigation and clear explanations of the functions of the site.

        1.All the pages have a minimalistic build so to not distract users.
        2.There is a nav-bar at the top which is sticky so that the users can always go to any part of the site with just one click.

     3. As a First Time Visitor, I want to discover how the timer functions work.

        1.On the timer page there is an explanation of the timer and how it works.
        2.To make it more intuitive I added icons to the buttons for stop, start and reset.
        3.To make it more intuitive I made the toggle-switch so that when you slide it to a side that timer starts running.

 -   #### Returning Visitor Goals
     1. As a Returning Visitor, I want to use the timer function.

-        1.the timer is on the timer page and is working well.
+        1.The timer is on the timer page and is working well.

-    2. As a Returning Visitor, I want to be able to easily switch bench to field timers and vice versa.
+    2. As a Returning Visitor, I want to be able to easily switch between bench and field timers and vice versa.

-        1. switching players is just 1 swipe of a button, and the timers switch from bench to field and the other way around.
+        1. Switching players is just 1 swipe of a button, and the timers switch from bench to field and the other way around.
            Note that the main timer should be running to start any timers this is done by pressing the start button.

     3. As a Returning Visitor, I want to be able to make a players list.

-        1.on the first page you can make a player-list by typing in the player names and hitting the add player button.
+        1.On the first page you can make a player-list by typing in the player names and hitting the add player button.
        When you made a mistake, or you want to switch players you can delete players by the delete icon behind the names of the players.

     4. As a Returning Visitor, I want to be able to use this website on a phone and tablet while on the hockey pitch.

-        1.the website is build with mobile phone and ipad in mind.
+        1.The website is build with mobile phone and ipad in mind.
 For it is expected that most (beginning)coaches will not have something bigger then an ipad with them.
-It does work on pc. the main function of timing is build mostly for phones for it can be expected that all coaches have at least a phone. this makes it accessibility for coaches high and there for its usability high as well
+It does work on pc. the main function of timing is build mostly for phones for it can be expected that all coaches have at least a phone.
+This makes it accessibility for coaches high and there for its usability high as well.

 -   #### Frequent User Goals
     1. As a Frequent User, I want to see results of matches.